How to Grow Basil Microgreens a Beginnners Guide

 Employ a high-quality microgreen growing medium or potting mix.
 The ground ought to be damp but not soggy.

-Use a spray bottle to keep the soil damp, but watch out for overwatering.
+Use a spray bottle to dampen the soil, but watch out for overwatering.

 For your growth tray, pick a site that is warm and sunny.
 Basil microgreens require lots of sunlight to grow well.